akka/akka/CONTRIBUTING.md

 Changes to the binary protocol of remoting, cluster and the cluster tools require great care so that it is possible to do rolling up and downgrades.

-Often a change to those protocols can require changes in a two version process where the first change is to add a new binary format but still use the old.
+Since during a rolling upgrade nodes producing the 'new' format and nodes producing the 'old' format coexist, a change can require a two-phase process: the first change is to add a new binary format but still use the old.
 A second step then starts actually emitting the new wire format.
 This ensures users can complete a rolling upgrade first to the intermediate version and then another rolling upgrade to the next version.